gamondue/GlucoProgs/Documentation/README.md

 # GlucoMan Documentation Index

-This folder contains the user documentation for GlucoMan, a diabetes management application.
+This folder contains the user documentation for GlucoMan, a glucose  management application for diabetic persons.

 ## User Manuals